Initially Approved: October 2005

 A. Coordination of Benefits

 All periods of paid leave under this policy will be construed as family and medical leave under the FMLA.
-The FMLA entitlement of up to 12 weeks of leave without pay will run concurrently with any period of paid leave under this policy.

 B. Miscellaneous Provisions

-Unused leave under this policy shall not be accumulated or carried over to another academic year, allowable as terminal leave payment when the faculty member leaves the University, or used to extend years of creditable state service for state retirement benefit purposes.
+Leave under this policy shall not be accumulated or carried over to another academic year, allowable as terminal leave payment when the faculty member leaves the University, or used to extend years of creditable state service for state retirement benefit purposes.

 Employees with a balance of accrued leave from a previous 12-month appointment must exhaust that leave before receiving leave under this policy.

-The Benefits Manager is responsible for maintaining official University leave records and related medical documentation.
+Human Resources is responsible for maintaining official University leave records and related medical documentation.